-One of the most important parts of being a Georgia FBLA chapter is having the chance to become Chapter of the Year.
-What is Chapter of the Year, one may ask?
-The Chapter of the Year program recognizes the top chapters in the state.
-Chapters earn points for participating in the many activities offered by Georgia FBLA in the areas of chapter management, conference attendance and recognition, recruitment, public relations, and participation in national and state projects.
-Chapters earn points to earn the designations of Gold, Silver, and Bronze and lastly encourages members and chapters to get involved on the local, state, and national levels by attending conferences, participating in state and national projects.
+The Chapter of the Year (COY) program recognizes the top chapters in the state.
+Chapters earn points for participating in the many activities offered by Georgia FBLA in the areas of chapter management, conference attendance and recognition recruitment, public relations, and participation in national and state projects.

-I hope that these activities are helpful to get you on track on your chapter of year journey.
-Next month I will help you explore the other half of Chapter Management and Organization.
+These activities are easy to conduct in the first few weeks of school when your chapter is setting up for the year.
+Don’t forget you earn more points by submitting your Chapter of the Year entry form early!
+I hope that these activities are helpful to get you on track for your chapter of year journey.
 If you have any questions about Chapter of the Year, you can email the state adviser, Monty Rhodes at firstname.lastname@example.org.